How To Grow Hydrangea in South Texas

 Next hydrangea on our list as the top performer for South Texas is Panicled Hydrangea or PeeGee hydrangea (Hydrangea paniculata).
 Again, not your typical magazine variety hydrangea.
 Cone-shaped flowers are usually white-green that will turn pink with age.
 PeeGee hydrangea, if left unpruned can grow up to 15 feet – not bad for a shrub.
 With proper pruning, PeeGee hydrangeas are often trained to look like trees.

 However, what most of us would like to grow is the picture pretty French hydrangea, or mopheads (Hydrangea macrophylla).
 Of course, these hydrangeas are the most difficult to grow in Houston (and southeast Texas).
 Are you ready for the challenge?

 Let’s start with the best site for hydrangea: East side of the house (or any structure) will receive morning sun and be in the shade for the remainder of the day.
 If you do not have room on the east side, north side will be your additional option.
-Of course, if you’re like me and orientationally challenged, you need to spend some time observing: Find a spot that gets up to few hours of sun in the morning and is shaded throughout the rest of the day.
+Of course, if you’re like me and orientationally challenged, get out that compass or make yourself a nice cupppa and spend some time observing: Find a spot that gets up to few hours of sun in the morning and is shaded throughout the rest of the day.